-LegalPleadingTemplate.com offers free PDF and Microsoft Word downloads of legal pleading paper in various formats to suit the needs of many courts.
+LegalPleadingTemplate.com offers free PDF and Microsoft Word downloads of legal pleading papers, templates, notary forms and law office forms, in various formats to suit the needs of many courts.

 We also offer time-saving legal pleading templates already set up for users to "overtype" the court name, case number, document name, parties' names, attorney or "in pro per" (self-representing) name as well as a signature line and other elements.
 These templates are designed to comply with the typical specifications of superior, district, bankruptcy and other courts.

 Why do you offer pleading paper in different formats?